 Not sharpening knives regularly

 “People think they can sharpen their knife once every five years, yet a sharp knife makes all the difference in the world with everything in the kitchen,” Ramsey says.
 Even if you’re a casual cook that makes two to three meals a week, you should still be sharpening your knives at least two to four times a year.
 Ramsey recommends avoiding this kitchen mistake by spending a few extra dollars and getting your knives professionally sharpened, as it’s super easy to accidentally chip or break the blade.
 If your everyday knifes are pretty basic, you can probably get by with this inexpensive hand-held knife sharpener.
 And no, that metal rod that comes in most knife kits isn’t a knife sharpener.
 It’s actually called a honing steel that’s used to straighten, not sharpen, the blade.

 Buying a fancy knife set

 It’s tempting to add that fancy knife set and block to your wedding registry, but Ramsey says it’s better to buy knives individually.
 “You have to really weigh if the price is worth it when you really don’t need half the knives,” he says.
 This is actually a really good point.
 Think of your current knife set that probably cost you more than you’d like to admit.
 Have you used that giant cleaver?
 Guessing probably not.
-These kitchen gadgets are a waste of money.
+That said, here are 32 secret uses for ordinary kitchen gadgets.

 Leaving knife blades uncovered